-This JSL-74 timer can count from 0.01 second to 9999 minutes.
+This JSL-74A timer can count from 0.01 second to 9999 hours.
 Operating function modes include single delay, double delay, and cycle delay.
 It can count-down or count-up.
-The timer can be activated automatically when powering up, by front key pad, or via remote switch.
+This timer can be activated automatically when powering up, by front key pad, or via remote switch.